Elevated Brownies Recipe | Download for FREE!

 Girl Scout Cookies may be one of the most well-known strains in the world, but this hybrid is also known for creating strong feelings of discomfort because of the head rushes it can bring.
 The higher the dose, the more intense of a head rush you’ll get with this potent strain.

-Now, we can’t talk about the worst strains for anxiety without talking about some of the best strains for calming your nerves.
-These strains are not high in THC; in fact, most of them have significant levels of CBD, instead.
+Now, we can’t talk about the worst strains for anxiety without talking about some of the best weed strains for anxiety.
+These strains that don’t make your heart race are not high in THC; in fact, most of them have significant levels of CBD, instead.

-Here are some great strains to puff on when you’re wanting to feel extra chill.
+Here are some great strains to puff on when you want to feel the extra chill.

 Sunset Sherbert